 In the months after Chadwick’s death, rumors have swirled about who will take on the Black Panther mantle.
 After the massive success of Bridgerton, there was speculation breakout star Regé-Jean Page would be joining the sequel.
 He addressed the rumor during his Variety cover interview.
 “I spend a lot of time at the moment talking about what other people are saying about me, as opposed to anything I’m actually doing,” he said.
 Regé-Jean added, while also talking about those Bond rumors, “I can’t talk about which jobs I’m not doing, because I’m not doing them, [but] I’m very happy with the work I am doing.
 I’ve been a huge fan of the types of movies that the MCU has been putting out, that have made it possible to do the kind of work I’m doing now, both directly and indirectly.”

-Original Black Panther cast members Letitia Wright, Lupita Nyong’o, Winston Duke, and Angela Bassett are expected to return for Black Panther 2, according to The Hollywood Reporter.
-The outlet also reported that Narcos: Mexico star Tenoch Huerta was in talks to “play one of the antagonists.”
+Original Black Panther cast members Letitia Wright, Lupita Nyong’o, Winston Duke, Danai Gurira, and Angela Bassett are returning for Black Panther 2.
 Black Panther director Ryan Coogler is returning to write and direct Black Panther: Wakanda Forever.
 Marvel Studios president Kevin Feige will also be back as a producer.

 Martin Freeman confirmed in March 2021 that he would be reprising his role of Everett K. Ross.
 “I’m going to be speaking to Ryan Coogler soon about what shape that’s going to look like.
 I have no idea about the script [so] I don’t know what’s going to happen,” he told Collider in March 2021.